-Covering more than a century of artistic development in the U.S., the exhibition features a broad range of media including drawings, new media works, paintings, photographs, prints, sculptures, and text-based conceptual portraiture, loosely divided into three chronological sections:
+Covering more than a century of artistic development in the U.S., the exhibition features a broad range of media, including collages, drawings, new media works, paintings, photographs, prints, sculptures, and text-based conceptual portraiture, loosely divided into three chronological sections:

-- The first focuses on works from the 1910s and 1920s, assembled by Jonathan Frederick Walz, director of curatorial affairs & curator of American art at The Columbus Museum in Columbus, Georgia.
-This section highlights artists such as Charles Demuth, Marcel Duchamp, Elsa von Freytag-Loringhoven, Marsden Hartley, Francis Picabia, Alfred Stieglitz, Gertrude Stein, and their contemporaries. - The second is dedicated to works from the early 1960s to 1970, selected by independent curator Kathleen Merrill Campagnolo, and featuring works by artists such as Eleanor Antin, Walter De Maria, Jim Dine, Dan Flavin, Jasper Johns, Joseph Kosuth, Yoko Ono, and Robert Rauschenberg, among others. - The final section centers on works from the early 1990s through today, curated by Anne Collins Goodyear, co-director of the Bowdoin College Museum of Art.
-This concluding section includes works by artists such as Janine Antoni, Ross Bleckner, Mel Bochner, Tom Friedman, Roni Horn, Byron Kim, Glenn Ligon, Sarah Sze, Rirkrit Tiravanija, and more.
+- The first focuses on works from the 1910s and 1920s, assembled by Jonathan Frederick Walz, curator of American art at the Sheldon Museum of Art in Lincoln, NE.
+This section highlights artists such as Charles Demuth, Marcel Duchamp, Marsden Hartley, Elsa von Freytag-Loringhoven, Francis Picabia, Man Ray, Gertrude Stein, and their contemporaries. - The second is dedicated to works from the early 1960s to 1970, selected by independent curator Kathleen Merrill Campagnolo, and featuring works by artists such as Eleanor Antin, Mel Bochner, Walter De Maria, Robert Morris, Yoko Ono, and Robert Rauschenberg among others. - The final section centers on works from the early 1990s through today, curated by Anne Collins Goodyear.
+This concluding section includes works by artists such as Janine Antoni, Mel Bochner, Roni Horn, Byron Kim, Glenn Ligon, Hasan Elahi, L.J.
+Roberts, and more.

 By focusing on specific periods, the curators are able to delve into the political and social realities that shaped American identity across these decades, and to unearth the distinct relationships, imagery, and themes that characterized the work of many major artists engaged with creating new modes of portrayal.
-The exhibition's chronological installation brings to light intriguing parallels between these three time periods, revealing dynamic through-threads within the artistic depiction of identity from 1912 to the present, such as the turn to language, symbolic attributes, and the metaphorical significance of color and form
+The exhibition's chronological installation reveals intriguing parallels between these three time periods, revealing dynamic through-threads within the artistic depiction of identity from 1912 to the present, such as the turn to language, symbolic attributes, and the metaphorical significance of color and form.